Deducteam/lambdapi/docs/terms.rst

 Remark: for any regular identifier ``i``, ``{|i|}`` is equivalent to ``i``.

-Remark: a bound variable name cannot end by a positive integer with leading zeros, even if it is escaped.
+Remark: escaped identifiers and regular identifiers ending with a non-negative integer with leading zeros cannot be used for bound variable names.

 Convention:
   identifiers starting with a capital letter denote types and predicates (e.g.